uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     :sorted:

     Accessor
-        A |dal_short_name| concept of an object that provides access to the data of another object in the special :term:`data format` .
+        A |dal_short_name| concept for an object that provides access to the data of another object in the special :term:`data format` .

     Batch Mode